milanwiedemann/phc-coding-club/resources/Sheet1.md

 use `setwd()` to fix your working directory, as then it may not be obvious to someone who reads snippets of your code that it will only work for you.
-If you have to use `setwd()` in code that other people will have to use, make sure to add a very noticeable comment next to it that says something like “PLEASE REPLACE THIS FOLDER PATH WITH YOUR OWN WORKING DIRECTORY OR CODE WILL NOT RUN”.
+If you have to use `setwd()` in code that other people will have to use, make sure to add a very noticeable comment (the syntax for doing this is the hash symbol `#`) next to it that says something like “PLEASE REPLACE THIS FOLDER PATH WITH YOUR OWN WORKING DIRECTORY OR CODE WILL NOT RUN”.

 If any arguments of an R function are not specified, they take their default values (provided such values exist, if they don’t it gives you